Tinker-Twins/Computing-and-Simulation-for-Autonomy/Project Workspace/README.md

 	Collects observations.
 Use `sensor.AddObservation(xyz)` to add observation "xyz".

-3. `public override void OnActionReceived(float[] vectorAction)`
+3. `public override void OnActionReceived(ActionBuffers actions)`

-	Define the actions to be performed using the passed `vectorAction`.
-Reward function is also defined here.
+	Map the actions from the `agent` to the actuations be performed by the `actor` using the passed `actions`.
+You can choose a discrete action space using `actions.DiscreteActions[i]` or a continuous one using `actions.ContinuousActions[i]`.
+Reward function is also defined in this section using the `SetReward()` method.
 You can use `if`-`else` cases to define rewards/penalties.
-Don't forget to call `EndEpisode()` to indicate end of episode.
+Finally, don't forget to call `EndEpisode()` to indicate end of episode.

+	> ***Note:*** *It is to be noted that `agent` is an intelligent entity capable of making observations and taking decisions; it can “learn”.
+On the contrary, `actor` is a physical entity within the environment.
+It is controlled by an agent.
+In this context, the terms "agent" and "AI" can go together, much like interchangeably using the terms “actor” and “robot”.*

-4. `public override void OnEpisodeBegin()`
+5. `public override void OnEpisodeBegin()`

-	This is called when `EndEpisode()` is called.
+	This method is called after `EndEpisode()`.
 Define your "reset" algorithm here before starting the next episode.

-5. `public override void Heuristic(float[] actionsOut)`
+6. `public override void Heuristic(in ActionBuffers actionsOut)`

-	Use `actionsOut[i]` to define manual controls during `Heuristic Only` behaviour.
+	Use `actionsOut.DiscreteActions[i]` or `actionsOut.ContinuousActions[i]` to define manual-override controls during `Heuristic Only` behaviour of the agent.

-Attach this script to the agent along with `BehaviourParameters` and `DecisionRequester` scripts inbuilt with the ML-Agents Unity Package (just search their names in `Add Component` dropdown menu of the agent gameobject).
+You will need to attach this `agent` script to the agent along with `BehaviourParameters` and `DecisionRequester` scripts inbuilt with the ML-Agents Unity Package (just search their names in `Add Component` dropdown menu of the agent gameobject).
+Optionally, you may also want to add `DemonstrationRecorder` script for imitation learning or demonstration-guided reinforcement learning.
+Finally, ML-Agents Unity Package also provides several sensor scripts such as `VectorSensor`, `GridSensor`, `CameraSensor`, `RenderTextureSensor`, `RayPerceptionSensor`, etc., which may come in handy.

 ### Debugging

-After defining your logic, test the functionality by selecting `Heuristic Only` in the `Behaviour Type` of the `BehaviourParameters` attached to the agent.
+After defining your logic, test the functionality by selecting `Heuristic Only` mode in the `Behaviour Type` of the `BehaviourParameters` script attached to the agent.
+You can manually control the agents to validate observation and action spaces, reward signals, resetting conditions, or complexity of the scenario/behavior in general.

 ### Training